ansyblenetwork/sdg/_posts/2020-11-11-naming-notes-intervals.md

 4. Half-diminished: Adds a minor seventh to a diminished triad.
 5. Diminished: Adds a diminished seventh to a diminished triad.

-Seventh chords may be inverted with the natural naming scheme (up to a third inversion).
+Seventh chords may also be inverted with the natural naming scheme (up to a third inversion).